Climate protection versus flying for holidays: An impossible choice for young people

 The second part of the 2021-2022 EIB Climate Survey explores people’s views on climate change in a rapidly changing world.
 The results from this release focus on citizens’ individual behaviour and the actions they are taking to combat climate change.

-- 79% of Greeks feel they are doing all they can to fight climate change in their daily lives, but the majority believe that their compatriots are not doing the same
+- 78% of Belgians and Dutch people and 70% of respondents in Luxembourg feel they are doing all they can to fight climate change in their daily lives (EU average: 78%), but the majority believe that their compatriots are not doing the same

-- 81% of Greek car buyers say they will pick either a hybrid or electric car the next time they purchase a vehicle (14 points above the EU average), while 19% would still opt for a petrol or diesel car
+- 63% of Belgian car buyers, 62% of Dutch car buyers and 51% of car buyers in Luxembourg say they will pick either a hybrid or electric car the next time they purchase a vehicle (EU average: 67%), while the rest would still opt for a petrol or diesel car

-- 67% of Greeks say they consider climate change when choosing a holiday destination
+- 63% of young Belgians, 58% of young Dutch people, 55% of young people in Luxembourg say they consider climate change when choosing a holiday destination (EU average for 15-29 year-olds: 69%), but 56% of young people in Belgium, 57% in the Netherlands and 64% in Luxembourg say they will fly next summer (EU average: 52%)

-- 48% of young Greeks consider climate change when looking for a job
+- 56% of young Belgians, 51% of young Dutch people and 36% of young people in Luxembourg consider climate change when looking for a job (EU average for 15-29 year-olds: 54%)

-- 44% of young Greeks already buy second-hand clothes instead of new ones
+- 57% of young Belgians, 46% of young Dutch people and 38% of young people in Luxembourg already buy second-hand clothes instead of new ones (EU average for 15-29 year-olds: 54%)

 These are some of the results from the second release of the 2021-2022 Climate Survey published today by the European Investment Bank (EIB).
 The EIB is the lending arm of the European Union and the world’s largest multilateral lender for climate action projects.

-Hybrid or electric cars more sought after than petrol or diesel vehicles
+Hybrid and electric cars far more sought after than petrol or diesel vehicles

-When asked about future car purchases, 81% of Greek car buyers say they will purchase either a hybrid or electric car.
-This figure is 62 points higher than the percentage of Greeks who said they would buy a diesel or petrol vehicle (19%).
-More specifically, 41% would purchase a hybrid vehicle and 40% would opt for an electric vehicle.
+When asked about future car purchases, 63% of Belgian car buyers say they would either buy a hybrid or electric car.
+This figure is 26 points higher than the percentage of Belgians who said they would buy a diesel or petrol vehicle (37%) and similar to the Benelux average (62%), but slightly lower than the EU average (67%).
+More specifically, 39% would purchase a hybrid vehicle and 24% would opt for an electric vehicle.

+Similar to Belgian respondents, 62% of Dutch car buyers say they would choose either a hybrid or an electric car.
+This figure is 24 points higher than the percentage of Dutch people who said they would buy a diesel or petrol vehicle (38%) and equal to the Benelux average (62%), but slightly lower than the EU average (67%).
+More specifically, 29% would purchase a hybrid vehicle and 33% would opt for an electric vehicle.

+However, 51% of Luxembourgish car buyers say they will either buy a hybrid or electric car.
+This figure is only two points higher than the percentage of those who said they would choose a diesel or petrol vehicle (49%).
+It is also 16 points below the EU average (67%) and 11 points below the Benelux average (62%).
+More specifically, 31% of respondents would purchase a hybrid vehicle and 20% would opt for an electric vehicle.

-Meanwhile, 14% of the overall Greek population say they do not have a vehicle now and are not planning to buy one.
+Meanwhile, 10% of Belgians overall say they do not have a vehicle now and are not planning to buy one, compared to 13% of Dutch respondents and 5% of people in Luxembourg (EU average: 13%, Benelux average: 11%).

-With 81% of Greek car buyers saying they would opt for a hybrid or electric vehicle, Greeks seem more inclined to switch to new car technologies compared to Germans (52%) and Europeans on average (67%), but slightly less inclined to do so compared to Cypriots (85%).
+With 62% of car buyers in the Benelux countries saying they would opt for a hybrid or electric vehicle, people there seem more inclined to switch to new car technologies compared to Germans (52%) for instance, while they are similarly inclined to choose these types of vehicles as French people are (61%).

-More specifically, Greeks seem most inclined to choose hybrid vehicles, with 41% of Greek car buyers stating their next car will have this type of engine.
-They seem much more inclined to opt for a hybrid than Germans (29%) and slightly more inclined to do so than Europeans in general (39%).
-However, Cypriots (51%) appear to be more inclined to purchase a hybrid car compared to Greeks.
+More specifically, car buyers in the Benelux countries seem more inclined to choose hybrid vehicles, with 33% of them stating their next car will have this type of engine.
+They seem more inclined to opt for hybrid cars than German car buyers (29%), while French car buyers seem more interested in purchasing a hybrid (38%).

+Car buyers in the Benelux countries seem more inclined to buy an electric car (29%) than their German (23%) and French (23%) neighbours.

 In general, European car buyers tend to favour hybrid vehicles (39%), while petrol or diesel vehicles are ranked second (33%) and electric cars come third (28% state they would purchase an electric car).
 While Chinese car buyers are the most inclined to buy an electric car (44%), Americans would opt first for a hybrid vehicle (38%), followed by a petrol or diesel vehicle (33%), then an electric car (29%).